BendyWalker/Insulator-iOS/README.md

 ## Change Log
 ### 1.0.0
+#### Beta 5
+Many of you pointed out issues in the 'onboarding experience'.
+This wasn't ready for primetime and wasn't supposed to be visible!
+It has been removed.

+Fixed a lot of Auto Layout issues, which should result in less UI weirdness.
+If you encounter any UI oddities during your testing, please let me know (along with the device you're using and Text Size setting).

+If you have denied Insulator access to Health, pressing 'Get Health Data' will now display an alert explaining the situation.

+Tapping on cells with text entry fields now sets focus on those fields.
+If the field already contains a value, tapping the cell will select all text in the field.

+The 'Carbohydrate Decimal Place' preference has been renamed to 'Carbohdyrate Accuracy', and now works correctly.

 #### Beta 4
 Added in-app settings.
 This screen features three sections: Preferences, Feedback and Tip Jar.
 The feedback section has three rows: Email, Twitter and App Store.
 Please test these (the App Store button should open App Store and load Pinner for Pinboard).
 While you won't be able to make any in-app purchases, the prices should load in correctly.